apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `maskErrorDetails`: boolean

    Set to true to remove error details from the traces sent to Apollo's servers.
 Defaults to false.

-* generateClientInfo?: (o: { context: any, extensions?: Record<string, any>}) => ClientInfo;

-   Creates the client information that is attached to the traces sent to the Apollo backend.
-The context field is the execution context passed to the resolvers and the extensions field corresponds to the same value in the POST body or GET parameters. `ClientInfo` contains fields for `clientName` and `clientVersion`, which are both optional.
-The default generation copies the respective fields from `extensions.clientInfo`.
-If `clientName` or `clientVersion` is not present, the values are set to the empty string.